-The modern concept integrates modern information habits with the stylistic charm of the 1950s.
-Heritage-protected elements stand alongside digital stations, conversation islands and touchscreens as a supplement or alternative to personal advice.
-A cosy book and reading corner invites you to stay and browse before your path leads you up the curved staircase to the "gallery with a view".
+The modern concept integrates contemporary informational habits with the stylistic charm of the '50s.
+Thus, listed elements stand alongside digital stations, conversation islands, and touchscreens as complements or alternatives to personal consultations and service in multiple languages.
+A cozy book and reading corner invites you to stay and browse before you head upstairs via the original '50s curved staircase to the “balcony with a view” where you also find the inspirational gift shop.

-Centrally located and cosmopolitan: incl. souvenir shop on the 1st floor with a view of the cathedral
+Centrally Located and Welcoming: Including Souvenir Shop on the 1st Floor with a View of the Cathedral

 House of Tourism from 1955

-The building was constructed in 1955 according to the plans of the well-known Cologne architect Hans Josef Lohmeyer, who played a key role in the reconstruction of the city.
-The no-nonsense, simple façade and functional design are typical of 1950s architecture, as these buildings were constructed efficiently and could be used flexibly for various offices.
-The old tourist office with its tourism department was destroyed during the war.The most recent modernisation not only made the building fit for the future in terms of tourism, but also in terms of energy efficiency - wherever it was possible given the current protection of listed buildings.
+The building was erected in 1955 following the plans of the renowned Cologne architect Hans Joachim Lohmeyer, who was significantly involved in the city's reconstruction.
+The factual, simple facade, and functional design is typical of the 1950s architecture, as these buildings could be efficiently constructed and flexibly used for various offices.
+The old “traffic office” with its tourism department was destroyed in the war.The latest modernization with its new interior reminiscent of the 1950s has made the building not only touristic but also energetically fit for the future – everywhere if possible, in consideration of existing monument protection regulations.

 Good to know